Bricktech2000/Notes/notes/random-ideas.md

 ## general idea of money schemes

-- lure in people by telling them you make money one way whereas people joining is the real way you make money. examples:
+lure in people by telling them you make money one way whereas people joining is the real way you make money

+> **examples**
+>
-  - Ponzi schemes
+> - Ponzi schemes
-  - online course gurus
+> - online course gurus
-  - pyramid schemes
+> - pyramid schemes

+random idea: buy an index fund, make people believe you are managing their portfolio, and charge fees. randomly make the returns fluctuate using a reserve so that they don't look like the index fund returns

 ## README.yaml